 At the top of the wall is the Latin saying “et quasi cursores vitai lampada tradunt”.
 This is a quote from the Roman poem De Rerum Natura (On the Nature of the Universe) written by Lucretius and can be translated to “And like runners they pass on the torch of life“.
 The “torch of life” can be equated to the occult Mysteries, the hidden knowledge passed down from generation to generation through secret societies.
 Between Phosphor and Hesper, we see a cavalier passing the “torch of life”, or occult knowledge, to the next generation and from the East to the West.

-The western facade of the Library, which also serves as the main entrance, is therefore a very significant piece representing the enduring existence of mystery schools through luciferian philosophy.
+The western facade of the Library, which also serves as the main entrance, is, therefore, a very significant piece representing the enduring existence of mystery schools through Luciferian philosophy.
 All of this, and we haven’t even stepped inside the building.

 Situated right under the pyramid on the top of the building, this globe chandelier is composed of cast bronze and, according to the Library’s documentation, weighs one ton.
-It was designed by Goodhue associates and modelled by Lee Lawrie.
+It was designed by Goodhue associates and modeled by Lee Lawrie.

 The globe is surrounded by a ring containing the signs of the zodiac and is illuminated by 48 lights.
 The ring is attached to chains leading to the sunburst on the ceiling.
 As seen earlier, the sunburst is an ancient symbol representing divinity.
 This design is reminiscent of qabbalistic engravings representing the 72 names of God.

 Do the lights surrounding the globe represent the “circle of the illuminated”, the hidden rulers of the earth, who are connected to divinity through Gnosis?
 Do the 48 lights, mirroring the 48 sunrays, represent the hermetic axiom “As Above, so Below”?